kopi-kosong/nexmo-video-api-demo/README.md

 # Nexmo Video Demo

 This is a simple demo app that modified based on "OpenTok Hello World Node".
-I

 ## Running the App